Nikon 28mm f/2.8 Lens Review

 Sharpness: Very good performance from the center axis through to the DX frame area wide open, with the FX corners being fair-to-good (a little blurrier than my usual "good" but more contrasty than my usual "fair").
 I'd put the weaker corner performance more due to fairly significant field curvature than to poor optical rendering, though (which sort of explains my blurry versus contrast comment).
 Stopping down helps the corners get more squarely into the lower good range, but they never fully tighten up.
 Again, I take that as being the result of field curvature while trying to render flat test targets.
 Distance performance is better than close-up performance with this lens.

 Astigmatism is not bad.
 Not as good as the f/1.8 optics, but also not as bad as we were used to seeing in the F-mount primes.
-Coma is also higher than we've seen in the f/1.8 optics, though it gets under control as you stop down.
+Coma is also higher than we've seen in the f/1.8 optics, though it starts low and gets quickly under control as you stop down.
 The astigmatism coupled with the field curvature means that FX corners never really get snap (though, again, DX corners fare much, much better).

 The lens does show some focus shift as you change apertures; the lens pushes the focal plane backwards as you stop down.
 Up through f/5.6 this isn't an issue using autofocus on the Z bodies, but be careful when using smaller apertures and closer-in distances.